katia-energizer/tutorial_regular_expressions_search/tutorial.md

 ### Define the text you plan to search in

 1. Introduce a local variable `text` with the keyword `val`.
-2. Paste the following value to the `text` variable: Actomyosin, actor, 123.5, actress, 505, actual, actually, actuary.
+2. Assign the following value to the `text` variable: Actomyosin, actor, 123.5, actress, 505, actual, actually, actuary.

    <div class="sample" markdown="1" theme="idea">